rafde/con-estado/README.md

 ## Introduction

-`con-estado` is a state management library built on top of [Mutative](https://mutative.js.org/) with the goal of helping with deeply nested state management in your application.
+`con-estado` is a state management library built on top of [Mutative](https://mutative.js.org/), like [Immer](https://immerjs.github.io/immer/) but faster, with the goal of helping with deeply nested state management in your application.

 ## Why Use `con-estado`?